J535D165/recordlinkage/docs/reference.rst

 Indexing
 ========

-This class can be used to make pairs of records, also called candidate record pairs.
-There are several smart indexing functions available.
+This class ``recordlinkage.Pairs`` can be used to make pairs of records, also called candidate record pairs.
+There are several indexing algorithms available such as blocking and sorted neighborhood indexing.

 .. automodule:: recordlinkage.indexing